g-leech/argmin-gravitas/_posts/2019-06-26-private-and-social-costs-of-education.markdown

 published:  false
 visible:    1

+quality: 	6
+confidence: 70%
+importance: 6

 summary:    Accounting for education and its alternatives.
 categories:
-confidence: 70%
-importance: 6
 wordcount:
 ---